 Businesses sometimes need a Power of Attorney (POA) for a partner when the other partner is out of the country or for some other reason unavailable to complete certain business obligations during a particular time.
 Therefore, he or she assigns someone to act as POA to sign checks and complete other business tasks when the person is unavailable but is still cognitively able to take care of the issues if needed.
 That would be a limited power of attorney.

 Families, and some businesses, are far better off with at DPOA.
 The “D” stands for “durable.”
 In this case, durable means that it is still active even if the person who assigned it becomes physically or cognitively incapable of taking care of his or her financial matters.

 A GPOA means a general POA which, in essence, ought to let the assigned person handle not only financial issues but healthcare decisions, as well.
 It’s far more common to have separate documents for health and financial issues during these complex times.
-This way, a person, i.e. the client, can have different people (trustees or agents) assigned to handle different areas of their lives.
+This way, a person, i.e. the client, can assign different parties (trustees or agents) to handle different responsibilities over particular areas of their lives.
 Your attorney can advise you as to the best approach according to your state laws.

 Representative Payee: We Found Out in Time

 The one thing that I learned about POA (have both durable and healthcare POA for Mom) was that it still didn’t allow me to talk to Medicare about Mom’s billings, etc. I had to be her Representative Payee (or so I was told) – so we did go through that process while she was still able to cognitively answer the questions from Social Security Administration.

 Your doctor’s office may have convinced you to fill out a health directive.
 This document assigns a Power of Attorney for healthcare to someone you trust, to become your trustee.
 Again, no matter what your age, it’s imperative that you follow through on completing an advanced directive.